Ibrahim-Sereer/Global-CO2-Emissions-Analysis/README.md

 # Global-CO2-Emissions-Analysis
-Global-CO2-Emissions-Analysis: A project analyzing and visualizing global CO2 emissions per capita, including data cleaning, adjustments, and generating insightful maps and histograms.
+This project involves analyzing and visualizing various global datasets, including CO2 emissions, GDP, population, and fertility rates.
+The project includes data cleaning, adjustments, and generating insightful visualizations such as maps and histograms.

 ## Table of Contents
 - [Project Overview](#project-overview)